RobinGJonsson/Portfolio-Project-1/README.md

 # Media Queries
 - 1150px
-    - Adjust marign of logo to fit everything
+    - Adjust marign of logo to fit everything.
-    - Adjust .train-with-us .text-content
+    - Adjust .train-with-us .text-content.
-    - Change radio field to display block so that each option displays on their own line
+    - Change radio field to display block so that each option displays on their own line.
     <img src="assets/images/1150px-radio-bt.png" width=500 height=auto/>

 - 900px
-    - Change header line height to fit all the content on two different rows in the header
+    - Change header line height to fit all the content on two different rows in the header.
-    - Make logo font size smaller
+    - Make logo font size smaller.
-    - Move singup button in the header to the right
+    - Move singup button in the header to the right.
-    - Move special offer to horizontal center and make it 50% of screen width and make its content smaller
+    - Move special offer to horizontal center and make it 50% of screen width and make its content smaller.
-    - Stack the why us content untop of eachother
+    - Stack the why us content untop of eachother.
-    - Change image height of train-with-us to auto
+    - Change image height of train-with-us to auto.
-    - Move train-with-us to center and stack on top of eachother
+    - Move train-with-us to center and stack on top of eachother.
-    - Change width, padding and margin of content in the Goals page
+    - Change width, padding and margin of content in the Goals page.
-    - Stack content on Goals page on top of eachother
+    - Stack content on Goals page on top of eachother.
-    - Change video size's max height and width
+    - Change video size's max height and width.
     <img src="assets/images/900px-header.png" width=500 height=auto/>
     <img src="assets/images/900px-why-us.png" width=500 height=auto/>
     <img src="assets/images/900px-twu.png" width=500 height=auto/>
     <img src="assets/images/900px-goals.png" width=500 height=auto/>

  - 600px
-    - Make logo, navbar, special offer h2 font size smaller
+    - Make logo, navbar, special offer h2 font size smaller.

 - 450px
-    - Make signup button in header smaller
+    - Make signup button in header smaller.
-    - Change special offer width to auto
+    - Change special offer width to auto.
     <br>
     <img src="assets/images/450px-header.png" width=500 height=auto/>

 ### Features Left to Implement

-- Possibly add a Gallery page
+- Possibly add a Gallery page.
-- Add more content to sections
+- Add more content to sections.
-- Add Contact page
+- Add Contact page.
-- Add about us
+- Add about us.
-- More styling to Sign up page
+- More styling to Sign up page.

 # Testing
-Here we'll go over each part of the site and explain how things should look and act
+Here we'll go over each part of the site and explain how things should look and act.

 ## Features Testing

 ### The Logo

-- The logo is a link to the home page and works from every page
+- The logo is a link to the home page and works from every page.

 ### The Menu Items